SUST Courses

 Independent research project carried out under the supervision of an approved faculty member or university-affiliated professional.
 In this “full year” (September to April) course we examine and practice the research process as students complete a senior honours thesis.
 The fall term features weekly seminars about crafting a research question, developing a research proposal, qualitative and quantitative research methods, and research ethics.
 Students write introductory chapters of the thesis including the literature review and research methods, and present their research methods and research proposal.
 During the winter term, students perform their research, analyze the data, and write the remaining chapters of the thesis.
 Students summarize and present their findings in an academic poster at the end of the winter term.

 An ESS Honours Thesis must take an interdisciplinary approach, and must relate to sustainability.
 Topics vary widely, and usually draw from the student’s allied subject.
-For a list of ESS Honours Thesis project, please see this link.
+For a list of ESS Honours Thesis projects, please see this link.

 ADMISSION